On Preaching and Patriotism: A Work in Progress

 Wouldn’t that be a great way to live?

-Take One Step Back: Jesus demonstrated that in real life
+Take One Step Back from there: Jesus demonstrated that in real life

-Remind people that Jesus cherished and respected those who weren’t cherished or respected (in “real life,” aka, his own country and those he visited).
+Remind people that Jesus cherished and respected those who weren’t cherished or respected in his home country and those he visited.
 For instance:

-women, children, and immigrants; the demon possessed, the mentally ill, and those whose misfortune were (wrongfully) blamed on them (the man born blind)
+• women, children, and immigrants; the demon possessed, the mentally ill, and those whose misfortune were (wrongfully) blamed on them (like the man born blind)

-those who don’t “get it” (Peter); the holier-than-thou (Scribes and Pharisees, including Nicodemus); and those who make people recoil in disgust and say, “Oh, ick!” (prostitutes, tax collectors, those with communicable diseases like leprosy).
+• those who don’t “get it” (Peter); the holier-than-thou (Scribes and Pharisees, including Nicodemus); and those who make people recoil in disgust and say, “Oh, ick!” (like prostitutes, tax collectors, those with communicable diseases like leprosy).

-In the future, if we were to cherish and respect like Jesus did, then the problems we face together now will have been solved by then.
+In the future, if we cherish and respect like Jesus did, then the problems we face now will have been solved by then.

 Take One More Step Back: Jesus Demonstrates This in Our Real Life Life Too